May all beings be in peace

 Timothy was kind enough to write a short foreword for my book and you can read it here.
 He slips in some wonderful words of wisdom that you might not want to miss.

-In this two-page essay, I’ll talk a bit more about why we say that God and creation are One Reality, not two.
+In this two and a half page essay, I talk a bit more about why we say that God and creation are One Reality, not two.
 This is a great place to start if you are new to these ideas and even people who have studied similar material may gain some new and helpful insights.

 I wrote this essay for Graham Hancock when I was invited to be his Author of the Month for August of 2014.
 It is an excellent summary of some of the most important points of my book, Living the Paradox of Enlightenment.
 I offer it in the spirit of sharing my opinion about a subject that lies at the core of the ancient wisdom of nonduality.
 While this wisdom has been around for thousands of years, only a sliver of the population has any interest in it yet I still want to help all those who have an earnest desire to learn more about it.
 If you are inspired, please spend some time with this fascinating topic.